-Migrator for Notes to Exchange needs to know the location of the Notes Address Books (NABs) that will serve as data sources for the Directory Export Wizard in the next step below.
-Migrator for Notes to Exchange also needs to know the Internet domains that will be used to generate users' SMTP aliases.
-Migrator for Notes to Exchange therefore includes Wizards to search through your Notes environment and return the necessary information:
+Migrator for Notes to Exchange (MNE) needs to know the location of the Notes Address Books (NABs) that will serve as data sources for the Directory Export Wizard in the next step.
+MNE also needs to know the Internet domains that will be used to generate the user SMTP aliases.
+MNE includes the following wizards to search through your Notes environment and return the necessary information: